 In this game, how many guesses would you need to be guaranteed to guess the number?
 Play the game for a while and make a guess as to what the minimum required number of guesses might be.
 I've found that, if I think carefully about each guess, I can almost always guess the number in 8 guesses.

-It turns out that this problem can be found.
+It turns out that a solution to this problem can be found.
 Bagels is similar in principle to a game called Mastermind, a game created in 1970.
 Mastermind is played as follows: One player selects a sequence of four colours, where the colour for each position may be selected from one of six colours.
 The second player then tries to guess the sequence, and is given hints of the same sort as given in Bagels.
 In 1977, Donald Knuth showed that there was a strategy that allowed the player to always guess the sequence of colours in no more than 5 guesses.
 In 1996, Zhixiang Chen and others published an optimal strategy for Mastermind using any number of colours and positions.
 Getting back to Bagels, if you permitted leading zeroes, this problem would boil down to the solution to a generalized Mastermind with 10 colours and 3 positions.

 Sources used (see bibliography page for titles corresponding to numbers): 32, 54.